baratgabor/Unity3D-ReactiveScriptables/.github/README.md

 ## Example Usage Scenario: Handling item pickups / projectile impacts

 The common scenario of item pickups (e.g. coins in platformers), or projectile impacts in 3D games.
-This often requires triggering `ParticleSystems`, `AudioSources`, and updating game statics / UI, especially in more polished projects.
+This often requires triggering `ParticleSystems`, `AudioSources`, and updating game statistics / UI, especially in more polished projects.

 ### • Simplistic Unity-approach: